fr3e1/30-2-notes/README.md

 # THIS README PAGE IS STILL WORK IN PROGRESS, EXPECT MISSING INSTRUCTIONS OR DATA

-# 30-2-notes - Personal notes for alberta core classes
+# 30-2-notes - Personal notes for alberta core classes, updated regularly

 ## This repository is useful to you if:
 * You are a student taking 30-2 core classes